-Use the chart under General Instruction C, to determine whether the homeowners' association must file Form 199.
+Use the chart under General Instruction B, to determine whether the homeowners' association must file FTB 199N or Form 199.
 Also, homeowners' associations with gross nonexempt function income in excess of \$100 are required to file Form 100, California Corporation Franchise or Income Tax Return.
 Nonexempt function income is taxable and is defined as all income received during the taxable year other than amounts received from membership fees, dues, or assessments.